Donald L. Tucker Civic Center

 The Donald L. Tucker Civic Center is a multi-purpose indoor arena located on the Florida State University campus in Tallahassee, Florida, United States.
 The arena has the biggest capacity of any arena in the Florida Panhandle.
 The arena opened in 1981 and was built at a cost of over $30 million, financed by the city.
 In 2013, the venue was purchased by the Florida State University Board of Trustees.
-The facility is located on the southeastern side of the university's campus, between the FSU College of Law and the future home of the FSU College of Business.
+The facility is located on the northeastern side of the university's campus, between the FSU College of Law and the future home of the FSU College of Business.

 The arena is also located on the "Madison Mile", an economic development that connects the venue and Doak Campbell Stadium.

 About the arena

 The arena is home to the Florida State Seminoles men's basketball and Florida State Seminoles women's basketball teams.
 Covering 18000 sqft, this versatile Arena can accommodate 1,000 people for banquets and receptions for up to 2,000.
 The arena has upholstered seats for sporting events, concerts, touring Broadway productions and family shows.
 The arena can increase the capacity with risers.
-Risers are usually added on to the side of the arena wall blending in perfectly with the permanent seats.
+Risers are usually added on to the side of the arena wall blending in with the permanent seats.
 Risers are usually only given out to the events of wrestling, basketball and sometimes, concerts.
 The arena can be configured in a variety of seating arrangements for each type of event.

 As a concert venue, the arena can seat between 2,372 and 12,041.
 As a convention center, it can accommodate 18,900 square feet (1760 m^{2}) in the main arena plus 35,000 square feet (3300 m^{2}) at the adjoining exhibit hall, in addition to 16,000 square feet (1500 m^{2}) of space at the meeting rooms.
 Concerts, sporting events, trade shows, Broadway shows, conventions, ice shows, circuses, and other events are held here annually.

 The Centre Theater is a 6,000-seat theater configuration used for small concerts, preaching and other theater type events.
-The theater provides not only a traditional counterweight system for shows accustomed to a conventional theatre venue, but also a perfect setting for musical artists that prefer a more intimate performance space.
-It is equipped with a state-of-the-art sound system capable of providing reinforcement for upper level and club seat fill, as well as motorized clusters that may be utilized for additional support.
-The Centre Theater has been proud to host the Tallahassee Broadway Series for the last 11 years and has presented such tours as Les Misérables, Riverdance, Cats, Beauty and the Beast, Chicago, Fosse and Rent.
+The theater provides not only a traditional counterweight system for shows accustomed to a conventional theatre venue, but also for musical artists that prefer a more intimate performance space.
+It is equipped with a sound system capable of providing reinforcement for upper level and club seat fill, as well as motorized clusters that may be utilized for additional support.
+The Centre Theater has hosted the Tallahassee Broadway Series for the last 11 years and has presented such tours as Les Misérables, Riverdance, Cats, Beauty and the Beast, Chicago, Fosse and Rent.
 In addition, numerous musical artists have chosen to perform in this configuration.